Looking for the perfect Korean tea to start your day or unwind in the afternoon?

 Buddha’s drink of choice

 Some of the earliest Buddhist temples in Korea, such as Bulgapsa (불갑사), Bulhoesa (불회사) and Hwaeomsa (화엄사) claim to be the birthplace of Korean tea culture.
+They’ve enjoyed tea along with vegetarian dishes for centuries.

 A Brief History of Tea in Korea